Too much workload detrimental to producing genuine all-rounder: Laxman | Sports-Games

 Too much workload detrimental to producing genuine all-rounder: Laxman

-Former India batsman VVS Laxman on Thursday blamed too much workload of the players for the country not producing another genuine all-rounder of great Kapil Dev's ilk.
+Former India batsman VVS Laxman on Thursday said the heavy workload of modern-day cricketers is becoming a major hurdle in the country's hunt for an all-rounder who can be comparable to the legendary Kapil Dev.

-Players like Hardik Pandya have been compared with legendary Kapil, the country's first World Cup-winning captain. ''It's a very difficult role being an all-rounder.
+Players like Hardik Pandya have been compared with Kapil, the country's first World Cup-winning captain.
+But Laxman feels it is not easy for anyone to match up with both the bat and ball given the workload. ''It's a very difficult role being an all-rounder.
 Kapil paaji was someone who could take wickets and score runs.
 He was the ultimate match-winner for India.
-But with the amount of workload nowadays, it's very, very difficult,'' Laxman said during a YouTube launch of a book written by Boria Majumdar at ''Tata Literature Live Sports Yatras''.
+But with the amount of workload nowadays, it's very, very difficult,'' Laxman said during the YouTube launch of a book written by Boria Majumdar at the ''Tata Literature Live Sports Yatras''.

 Without naming Hardik, Laxman said: ''There were some glimpses from some players, because they were focusing a lot on both the skills, ultimately with the amount of workload and matches the Indian team plays in three formats, it's very difficult to manage.